microsoft/vscode-webview-ui-toolkit-samples/README.md

 ### Default samples

-A set of sample extensions using vanilla HTML, CSS, and JavaScript to render the webview UI.
+A set of sample extensions using vanilla HTML, CSS, and JavaScript/TypeScript to render the webview UI and demonstrate various VS Code APIs.

 | Sample extension                                 | Description                                                                       |
 | ------------------------------------------------ | --------------------------------------------------------------------------------- |